 Logical Learning Services

-In virtually all junior and senior high schools, for example, little help is offered in regard to achieving genuine self-esteem, happiness, fulfilling relationships, coherent philosophical knowledge, and the ability to sort through a mass of conflicting ideas, beliefs, theories, etc., which are rampant in our culture.
-Consequently, many depart school feeling that something vitally important is missing from their education.
+In virtually all junior and senior high schools, for example, little help is offered by teachers in regard to achieving the following: genuine self-esteem, enabling a sense of efficacy and well-being, as well as resilience; healthy and functional relationships, enabling enriching, win/win interactions; and, coherent philosophical knowledge, enabling an active-minded ability to discern principles and discover contradictions, in order to sort through the myriad of conflicting ideas, beliefs, theories, etc., that are prevalent in our culture.
+As a result of these circumstances, many learners depart school with the sense that something vitally important was missing from their education.

-In order for a philosophical and psychological course to be beneficial, it needs to have a sound purpose and method.
-Most of the questions about the course are answered in the Course Overview and Plan below.
+In order for a philosophical and psychological course to assist in achieving the above-mentioned values, it needs to have a sound purpose and method.
+Such a course is explained in the course overview and plan below.

 Course Overview

-When I encountered the writings of Ayn Rand and Nathaniel Branden after my first college degree, vital answers to these profound questions became more visible.
-During the couple decades since then, I have studied the various principles of Objectivism (the name of Rand’s philosophy) and refined some of their applications.
-My books, The Psychology of Liberty, Complete Liberty, Complete Liberty Inside Out, CL podcast, and happiness counseling site resources, are major outcomes of these efforts.
+When I encountered the writings of Ayn Rand and Nathaniel Branden after my first college degree (BBA in management; minor in philosophy), vital answers to these profound questions became more visible.
+During a few decades since then, I have used the various principles of Objectivism (the name of Rand’s philosophy), to refine their applications and realize more of their profound implications.
+My books, The Psychology of Liberty, Complete Liberty, and Complete Liberty Inside Out, have been big parts of these endeavors, as has Complete Liberty Podcast, and my happiness counseling site resources.

-This course is designed to offer both a content and method of instruction that are virtually nonexistent in present day high schools (and, for that matter, anywhere else).
-This means providing a novel forum with a highly motivated peer group and an informed and helpful guides on the side (instead of sages on the stage).
+This course is designed to offer both a content and method of instruction that aren’t readily available in present day high schools (and, for that matter, anywhere else).
+It seeks to provide a novel forum with a highly (intrinsically) motivated peer group and an informed and helpful guide on the side (instead of sage on the stage).
+Participants will learn to use their minds excellently in the realms of philosophy and psychology—surpassing most university students (and even professors, who often succumb to status-quo bias) in these fields.
+In doing so, they will gain more understanding of the invaluableness of themselves and of life, using sound methods to pursue any specific career of interest into adulthood.

-Just as vitally, because of our self-awareness and conceptual capability, psychology needs to prioritize a core aspect for humans: Self-esteem.
-Each of us needs to consider oneself effective in life, capable of dealing with life’s challenges, and worthy of various enriching experiences.
-Values and virtues need to be assessed for difficulties or inconsistencies.
+Just as vitally, because of our self-awareness and conceptual capability, psychology needs to prioritize a core aspect for humans: self-concept and its evaluative outcome, the value or need of self-esteem.
+Each of us needs to consider oneself effective in life, capable of dealing with life’s challenges, and worthy of countless enriching experiences.
+Systems of values and virtues need to be assessed for possible difficulties or inconsistencies in light of this.

-Oneself and reality both need to be reflected on, so that one does not lose touch with (and gratitude for) the meaningful essentials of existence—or lose sight that happiness is our highest moral purpose.
-In turn, personal feelings and emotions need to be accepted, understood, and integrated in many different contexts, which means connected to universal needs.
-This program provides the unique opportunity to accomplish these things, as well as enjoy the whole process.
+So, both oneself and reality need to be reflected on, so that one does not lose touch with (and lose gratitude for) the meaningful essentials of existence, such as one’s own happiness.
+In turn, personal feelings and emotions can be accepted, understood, and integrated in various contexts, which means connected to universal needs.
+This program provides the unique chance to accomplish these things, as well as enjoy the whole process.

 Course Plan

 Optimal class size can range from 6 to 10.
-Ten or fewer in a circle facilitates important group dynamics—time to reflect on what others have said, time to temporarily rest from participating and, conversely, time to actively participate.
-Such a group size also generates a range of viewpoints and provides multiple frames of reference.
+Ten or fewer in a meeting (ideally in a group circle) facilitates important dynamics—time to reflect on what others have said, time to temporarily rest from participating, and time to actively participate.
+Such a group size also generates a range of viewpoints and experiences, providing multiple frames of reference.
 In addition, it maintains a high level of group cohesiveness, in which persons feel comfortable expressing thoughts and feelings.
-The point is to listen, express, empathize, and understand and to feel heard and understood, which can enable valuable and meaningful connections.
+The point is to listen, to empathize, to question, to express, and to understand—and to feel heard and understood—which enables valuable and meaningful connections.

-Ages will probably range between 14 and 18, with the upper age limit being equivalent to a high school senior.
-Many aspects of this course may challenge a person in ways that typical college courses don’t, because of the nontypical subject matter.
+Ages can range between 14 and 18, with the upper age limit being equivalent to a high school senior.
+Many aspects of this course may challenge a person in ways that typical college courses don’t, because of the nontypical (non status-quo based) subject matter.
 Nonetheless, it can be a preparatory program for university study.
-More importantly, it’s perfect for venturing into the world as an adult.
+More importantly, it’s perfect for venturing into the world as a discerning and joyful adult—with meta-awareness.

-Because of its interactive nature, discussion and curious debate serve as primary methods of learning.
-While active participation by each student is important, the amount is always left to his or her discretion.
+Because of its interactive nature, discussion involving personal sharing (according to what one feels comfortable with) and curious exploration of ideas and perspectives serve as primary methods of learning.
+While active participation by everyone remains important, the amount will always be left to each person’s discretion.

-The point of having a class is not to teach to the class, but rather to facilitate education of the individuals within the class.
+The point of having a class is not to teach to the class, but rather to facilitate an enriching educational experience for the individuals within the class.
 Student input—personal stories, questions, comments, concerns, criticisms, etc.—is indispensable and vital to a beneficial learning process.
-Further, regardless of how popular grades and tests are in traditional schools, they are not just irrelevant in this regard; they are actually damaging to the learning process, as explained in my academic essay as well as in The Psychology of Liberty‘s education section and Complete Liberty Inside Out‘s chapter on education.
-Thus there will be neither grading nor testing in the formal sense; the only formal tests will be those requested by students for assessing their knowledge and understanding.
-Certificates signify completion of the course.
+Further, regardless of how popular and normalized grades and tests are in traditional schools, they are not just irrelevant in this regard; they are actually damaging to the learning process, as explained in my academic essay as well as in The Psychology of Liberty‘s education section and, most recently, Complete Liberty Inside Out‘s chapter on education.
+Thus, neither grading nor testing will occur in the formal sense; learners are welcome to assess their own knowledge and understanding and/or each other’s (if requested), as well as to request an assessment from the guide.

-Learners need to feel empowered and develop resourcefulness, which involves organizing and conveying thoughts and feelings in both speech and writing.
-Successful guidance, like a successful tutoring, helps each person reach his or her own assessments, which typically leads to further questions, while keeping the overall class context in mind.
+All learners need to feel empowered and develop resourcefulness, which involves organizing and conveying thoughts and feelings in both speech and writing.
+Successful guidance, like successful tutoring, helps each person make his or her own assessments, which typically leads to further questions, while keeping the overall class context in mind.
 Intrinsic motivation remains key; participation is contingent on being very interested in these subjects.
-This course encourages not only optimal knowledge acquisition, but also self-knowledge acquisition in a context that facilitates growth and enriching social interaction.
+This course encourages not only optimal knowledge acquisition, but also self-knowledge acquisition in a social context that facilitates growth amidst nourishing and nurturing interaction.

-Also, please check out the brief notes on all sorts of ideas in the philosophy and psychology pages:
+Also, please check out the brief notes on all sorts of topics in the philosophy and psychology pages:

 Philosophy curriculum